-Fish are cute and cuddly, but they really shouldn’t be in aquariums because their waste pollutes water.
-In nature, fish are not habituated to live in their own waste.
-But, the only way to get away with keeping them in aquariums is by using a biological filter to break down their waste products or changing aquarium’s water regularly.
+Fish are cute and cuddly, but they are not habituated to living in their own waste.
+The only way to keep them healthy in aquariums is by using a biological filter to break down their waste or changing the aquarium’s water regularly.

-Without using biological filtration or regular changes of the aquaria’s water content, these precious creatures would die from being poisoned by their own bodily fluids!
-So let’s know why changing water is so crucial.
+Without using biological filtration or regular water changes, these creatures would die from being poisoned by their own bodily fluids!
+So, let’s know why changing water is so crucial.

 Prevent Detritus Build-Up & Waste Accumulation

-When you feed your fish, they poop!
-Meanwhile, what goes in with their little mouths comes out as urine or feces.
+Fish eat and like all animals they poop!
 Moreover, uneaten food particle sinks to the bottom and decay, which also adds up to the problem of poor water quality.

-The accumulation of waste products in an aquarium is a never-ending cycle.
-Eventually, these wastes accumulate both as solid debris on the bottom of your tank and dissolved chemicals such as nitrate or phosphate that can cause problems for fish living there if it’s not monitored properly.
+The accumulation of waste in an aquarium is a never-ending cycle.
+Wastes accumulated both as solid debris and dissolved chemicals, such as nitrate or phosphate.
+Those are harmful to fish living there if it’s not monitored properly.

-Once you cycle your fish tank initially, beneficial bacteria colonies grow in filters, substrates, and literally all over the aquarium space.
-They convert toxic ammonia excreted by fish into nitrite (also harmful) then into nitrate (less toxic).
+Once you cycle your fish tank initially, beneficial bacteria colonies grow in filters, substrates, and all over the aquarium space.
+They convert toxic ammonia excreted by fish into nitrite (also harmful), and then into nitrate (less toxic).

-Nitrate constantly builds up in your aquarium ( a byproduct of biological filtration).
+Nitrate constantly builds up in your aquarium (a byproduct of biological filtration).
 The higher your nitrate levels, the less likely it is that you’ll have a healthy and productive tank.
-The reason is elevated nitrates hinder growth in young fish and reproduction in adult ones.
+The reason is that elevated nitrates hinder growth in young fish and reproduction in adult ones.

-You need to change the water also to lower phosphate levels, remove tannins and staining, and maintain optimum pH and KH.
+You need to change the water also to lower phosphate levels, remove tannins, and maintain optimum pH and KH.
 High Nitrates and phosphates are bad for fish.
-They cause chronic stress, which makes them more susceptible to disease, as well as promotes the overgrowth of algae in the water supply.
+They cause chronic stress, which makes them more susceptible to disease, as well as promotes the overgrowth of algae in the water.

 Replenishing Minerals & Trace Elements